CloudLabs-MOC/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_01L01_Prepare_for_deployment_of_AVD_ADDS.md

    New-ADOrganizationalUnit 'WVDClients' -path 'DC=adatum,DC=com' -ProtectedFromAccidentalDeletion $false
    ```

-8. From the **Administrator: Windows PowerShell ISE** script pane, run the following to create AD DS user accounts that will be synchronized to the Azure AD tenant used in this lab (replace the `<password>` placeholder with the password **Pa55w.rd1234** in line 9 and 16):
+8. From the **Administrator: Windows PowerShell ISE** script pane, run the following to create AD DS user accounts that will be synchronized to the Microsoft Entra tenant used in this lab (replace the `<password>` placeholder with the password **Pa55w.rd1234** in line 9 and 16):

    > **Note**: You can provide the password of your choice in DevTest/Producion scenarious.
 But for the purpose of this lab, we are going to use the above password.
 Ensure that you remember the password you used.
 You will need it later in this and subsequent labs.